The principles outlined in the section on Income determination also apply for deductible costs.

 For IRAP purposes only, depreciation and amortisation (other than as related to goodwill and trademarks) are deductible in accordance with the amounts reported in the financial statements, regardless of the limits outlined above.

-From FY starting on 1 January 2020, purchases of new tangible and intangible assets may benefit from a tax credit, treat below, instead of the abovementioned increased tax depreciations (super and hyper depreciation).
+For the fiscal year starting on 1 January 2020, purchases of new tangible and intangible assets may benefit from a tax credit (please refer to the tax credits and incentives paragraph) instead of the abovementioned increased tax depreciations (so-called 'super' and 'hyper depreciation').